Volkswagen California: Caddy California

 The Caddy California is the new smaller version for the California collection.
 The Caddy California is based on the new Caddy V van.
 The Caddy comes as either a short wheel base (SWB) or Maxi (LWB) with seats for five belted passengers.

 In the main cabin of the van, there are two individual front seats and a rear bench with three seats.
 A bed frame and mattress is stowed behind the second row, serving as a rear package shelf when folded.
 To transform the van for sleeping, the rear bench and front seats are folded forward, then the bed frame and mattress is unfurled and pulled over the rear seat, where it is clamped down to form a double bed which measures 198 × 107 cm.
 As an option, a free-standing tent can be ordered which attaches to the boot and provides sleeping space for another two people.

 A slide-out kitchenette is provided as standard equipment for all models.
 It deploys from the rear of the vehicle when the tailgate is open.
 In the boot the kitchen is situated inside a wooden cabinet with two drawers on it.
 In the top drawer, there is a single burner hob with a small preparation zone.
 Next to the kitchen, there is a zip up cabinet where two camping chairs and table are stored folded.
 All the blinds are magnetic and stick to all the windows.
 The rear window blinds are two storage bags with two zipped compartments each.
 Another option is to have a long glass sunroof fitted.

-ID.
+T7, Multivan, and ID.
 Buzz California

 In December 2021, Volkswagen announced that its next variant will be an all electric California campervan which will be based on the new all electric Volkswagen ID.
 Buzz which will be on the long wheelbase (LWB) vehicle only.
+The Multivan was originally optioned in 2021, but VW weren’t fully convinced at first but now the Multivan will be launched as a California camper variant.

 In 2025, Volkswagen will launch two new versions of the California.
-The first being the new T7 which is being sold as the Multivan in Europe after it was launched in mid 2021, however Volkswagen announced there wouldn’t be a California version as it is too short.
-Instead will be based on the new all electric people carrier based on the original T1 minivan called the ID Buzz.
+The first being the new T7 which is being sold as the Multivan in Europe after it was launched in mid 2021.
+The California Multivan will be launched in 2024 possibly as a plug in hybrid.
+The ID.
+California will be based on the new all electric people carrier based on the original T1 minivan called the ID Buzz.
 The ID Buzz California will only come as a long wheel base (LWB), vehicle.
-The Buzz will be able to come as the same versions as before California Beach, California Coast or California Ocean.
+The same is a possibility for the Multivan California.
+Finally, the new T7 van due to come out in 2024 will also get a California variant but non of these models are yet clear on what designs or variants they will be offered as.